Heargo/cours-m2/algo_distrib/projet/readme.md

 - Broadcast: Broadcast messages to all processes asynchronously or synchronously.
 - Synchronization: Processes can synchronize.
 - Token-based access to critical section: Processes can request access to a critical section.
 The token is passed from process to process in a ring topology.
-- Dead process handling: Processes can detect and handle the termination of other processes (WIP: for now only if the process is stop with the method `stop()`).
+- Dead process handling: Processes can detect and handle the termination of other processes.

 ## Usage of the Com class